 Accurate prediction of individual deep, moist convective storms is one of the major challenges of modern numerical weather prediction (NWP) in research and operational settings.
-Fully resolving all important stormscale circulations is very expensive from a computational standpoint.
-In addition, most existing observing networks are quite sparse relative to the spatial scale of the flows tinues to increase, and as new high-resolution observing platforms, such as densely networked X-band radars (McLaughlin et al. 2009), are deployed to address the issues described above, a new challenge has arisen: assimilating data from multiple observing systems to best estimate the current state of the atmosphere and initialize storm-scale NWP models.
-Because convective-scale errors generally grow very quickly (Lorenz 1969), it is vital to obtain the best possible being predicted, and offer incomplete observational coverage in both physical and parameter spaces.
+Fully resolving all important storm-scale circulations is very expensive from a computational standpoint.
+In addition, most existing observing networks are quite sparse relative to the spatial scale of the flows being predicted, and offer incomplete observational coverage in both physical and parameter spaces.
 These challenges are then compounded by uncertainties and errors within NWP models.
-As computational power con-
+As computational power continues to increase, and as new high-resolution observing platforms, such as densely networked X-band radars (McLaughlin et al. 2009), are deployed to address the issues described above, a new challenge has arisen: assimilating data from multiple observing systems to best estimate the current state of the atmosphere and initialize storm-scale NWP models.